saeid93/sponge/README.md

 # Abstract
+Mobile and IoT applications increasingly adopt deep learning inference to provide intelligence.
+Inference requests are typically sent to a cloud infrastructure over a wireless network that is highly variable, leading to the challenge of dynamic Service Level Objectives (SLOs) at the request level.
-This paper presents DynaInf, a novel deep learning inference serving system designed to guarantee dynamic Service Level Objectives (SLO) in a dynamic network environment.
-DynaInf uses in-place vertical scaling, dynamic batching, and request reordering to optimize resource utilization and user satisfaction in mobile and IoT applications.
-Moreover, we introduce an Integer Programming formulation to encapsulate the problem of resource allocation in a dynamically changing network bandwidths, providing a mathematical model of the relationship between latency, batch size, and CPU cores in inference serving systems.
-Preliminary evaluations indicate that DynaInf reduces latency SLO violation to less than 1% while minimizing CPU resource allocation, demonstrating its potential for effective inference serving in dynamically changing network bandwidths.
+This paper presents Sponge, a novel deep learning inference serving system that maximizes resource efficiency while guaranteeing dynamic SLOs.
+Sponge achieves its goal by applying in-place vertical scaling, dynamic batching, and request reordering.
+Specifically, we introduce an Integer Programming formulation to capture the resource allocation problem, providing a mathematical model of the relationship between latency, batch size, and resources.
+We demonstrate the potential of Sponge through a prototype implementation and preliminary experiments and discuss future works.

 ## 1 Project Setup Steps
 1. Go to the [infrastructure](/infrastructure/README.md) for the guide to set up the K8S cluster and related depandancies, the complete installtion takes ~30 minutes.